Tutorials

 Who Created the Runes Protocol?

-Bitcoin developer Casey Rodarmor proposed the Runes protocol in September 2023 as an improved token standard for fungible asset issuance on Bitcoin.
+Bitcoin developer Casey Rodarmor proposed the Runes protocol in September 2023 as an improved token standard for fungible asset issuance on Bitcoin, and prepared the protocol for its launch at the time of the halving.

 Why Was the Runes Protocol Created?